About the Life Insurance Industry, and Why This Site Complains About It

 Then after several attempts to get politicians to wake up and change things, in the interest of doing what's needed for the long-term financial security of all Americans, it was clear this was also an exercise in futility.
 You guessed right, they're just on the "being with the program" payroll as well, via political contributions.
 So don't count on any of this to ever change for the better.

-To help get normal people to also "see the light," a unique program was invented to "do the math" using facts, sound logic, math, and boring numbers accounting for all of the details of whole life insurance products.
+To help get normal people to also "see the light," a unique program was invented to "do the math" using facts, sound logic, and boring numbers accounting for all of the details of whole life insurance products.
 Facts, logic, and math were also used to expose the fallacies about both fixed and variable annuities.

 We're not "setting the world on fire" with our unique and brilliant inventions that get to the bottom of all of these mysteries, but at least we're not contributing to making things worse for consumers and investors, just to make more money.